-Packing for Alaska can truly be a daunting experience: you want to make sure you have the right clothes for Alaska adventures without bringing your entire closet with you!
+Creating an Alaska packing list can truly be a daunting experience: you want to make sure you have the right clothes for Alaska adventures without bringing your entire closet with you!
 At the same time, there are plenty of other Alaska travel essentials that can really help you along the way (including our most heavily-used item).

-To help you narrow down your Alaska packing list for summer to include just the things you really need, I’ve compiled this article from our recent travels.
+To help you narrow down your Alaska summer packing list to include just the things you really need, I’ve compiled this article from our recent travel to Alaska in June.
 I wrote everything in a spreadsheet as I packed our bags and later crossed off the items we didn’t use so you’re getting the most distilled version of our Alaska must-haves.
 In this Alaska summer packing list I’ll also show you examples of how we used specific clothing and gear to help you plan out your own needs.

 Psssst… this is an Alaska family packing list so it covers everyone’s gear needs!
 It’ll work as both an Alaska packing list for adults and an Alaska packing list for kids.

 Want to skip all the planning and access my detailed Alaska Itinerary complete with daily schedules, awesome activities, and travel hacks?
 Click the button below.

 - Bring clothing that you don’t mind getting dirty.
 Between hiking, dog sledding, fishing, kayaking and all of your other Alaska outdoor adventures the last thing you want to worry about is staying clean.
 It’s just not going to happen and you’ll enjoy yourself more if you don’t have to stress about it.